codydegen/march_madness_simulator/README.md

 # march_madness

 ## Intro
 This is a program to simulate March Madness so high-value teams can be identified for the purposes of creating the optimal bracket.
-Visualizations of the results for brackets for the March Madness Simulations are shown.
+Visualizations of the results for entries for the March Madness Simulations are shown.
 Depending on the size of the pool entered, you can hopefully make some informed decisions on whether to go for a high-variance strategy (i.e., pick an out-of-left-field winner, make some savvy underdog picks) or just play it safe (pick a high seed to win, generally err on the side of less chaos).

 Current build can be found [here](https://cd-march-madness.herokuapp.com/).